openstack/cinder-specs/specs/queens/enable-multiattach.rst

 Create a Cinder policy that enables/disables the ability to multi-attach a volume.
 This policy is a global policy for the endpoint and simply either enables or disables the capability.

-There's no need for any granularity around RO and RW policies, mostly as these can't be enforced from the Cinder side anyway.
-Things like RO and RW will have to be handled by the consuming service (Nova, Ironic etc).
+Additionally we'll want a specific policy to enable/disable the ability to multiattach bootable volumes (volume with the bootable parameter set True).

 MultiAttach capable volume type
 -------------------------------